 According to the Centers for Disease Control and Prevention, some industries use benzene to make other chemicals that are used to manufacture plastics, resins, nylon, and synthetic fibers.
 Benzene also is used in some types of rubbers, lubricants, dyes, detergents, drugs, and pesticides.
 Natural sources of benzene include volcanoes and forest fires.
 Benzene is also a natural part of crude oil, gasoline, and cigarette smoke.
 It is known to cause cancer in humans.

 Vinyl chloride is a manufactured substance that does not occur naturally.
 It can be formed when other substances such as TCE and PCE are broken down.
 It is used to make polyvinyl chloride (PVC).
 PVC is used to make a variety of plastic products, including pipes, wire and cable coatings, and packaging materials.

 The toxins found in Camp Lejeune’s water are known to cause many different diseases and conditions, including cancers, birth defects, and neurological disorders.
 The following are a few Camp Lejeune illnesses and conditions connected to the water contamination:

 - Bladder cancer

 - Heart-related birth defects

 - Multiple myeloma (a cancer of plasma cells)

 How We Help Victims of Camp Lejeune

-With a national presence and a wealth of experience litigating water contamination cases, Waters Kraus & Paul has fought on behalf of individuals like you for 20 years, aggressively fighting to hold companies and governments responsible for failing to keep individuals safe.
+With a national presence and a wealth of experience litigating water contamination cases, Waters Kraus Paul & Siegel has fought on behalf of individuals like you for 20 years, aggressively fighting to hold companies and governments responsible for failing to keep individuals safe.
 If you have suffered serious injury or cancer caused by toxic water at Camp Lejeune, we can help.